Sonagiri (Bhopal)

 Sonagiri (सोनागिरी) is a suburb in Bhopal, India, in the BHEL township in the city of Bhopal.

 Etymology

 In Hindi, Sonagiri means a hill of gold.

 Establishments

 Sonagiri, along with the adjacent suburb, Indrapuri is located by the Raisen Road.
 Sonagiri is now a bustling commercial area, with numerous stores, hospitals & other establishments.
 Sonagiri is divided into multiple sectors, each of which have a mix of residential & commercial spaces.
 Sonagiri also has its own Municipal Corporation office.

 Apart from this, Sonagiri is adjacent to multiple residential colonies like Kalpana Nagar, Laxmi Nagar and Mohan Nagar.
+The area is facing occasional water supply issues.